Price Action Trading Strategies – 6 Setups that Work

 You need to think about the patterns listed in this article and additional setups you will uncover on your own as stages in your trading career.

 First, learn to master one or two setups at a time.
 Learn how they move and when the setup is likely to fail.

-This my friend takes time; however, get pass this hurdle and you have achieved trading mastery.
+This, my friend, takes time; however, get past this hurdle and you have achieved trading mastery.